kkai/web-source/content/publications.md

 title: "Publications"
 date: 2020-04-16T12:07:18+09:00
 ---***
+[_NapWell: An EOG-based Sleep Assistant Exploring the Effects of Virtual Reality on Sleep Onset_](/papers/pdf/pai2021napwell.pdf).
+Pai, Yun Suen and Bait, Marsel L and Lee, Juyoung and Xu, Jingjing and Peiris, Roshan L and Woo, Woontack and Billinghurst, Mark and Kunze, Kai.
+Virtual Reality.
+2021.
+[Bibtex](/papers/bib/pai2021napwell.bib).

+***
 [_Investigating Usability and User Experience of IndividuallyVerifiable Internet Voting Schemes_](/papers/pdf/marky2021investigating.pdf).
 Marky, Karola and Zollinger, Marie-Laure and Roenne, Peter and Ryan, Peter Y. A. and Grube, Tim and Kunze, Kai.
 Accepted at ACM Transactions on Computer-Human Interaction pre-print.
 2021.
 [Bibtex](/papers/bib/marky2021investigating.bib).

 ***